 For example, does your eye doctor know if your glasses get in the way of fulfilling your responsibilities, your job, or lifestyle activities you may enjoy?
 Have you talked about your frustrations with the limitations eyeglasses put on your lifestyle?
 Importantly, if you wear contact lenses, bring up any symptoms or challenges you have experienced with them since your last eye exam.
 You really want your eye doctor to understand how your vision, and your vision correction, plays into your daily life.

 If you wear contact lenses, are you disciplined about your contact lens wear and hygiene?

-Let your eye doctor know if there have been changes to your life, lifestyle or schedule that make it more difficult for you to adequately care for your contacts.
+Let your eye doctor know if there have been changes to your life, lifestyle, or schedule that make it more difficult for you to adequately care for your contacts.
 One common scenario is young adults heading off to college who may not be disciplined about the care and cleaning of their contacts without their parents’ supervision.
-Or, another scenario may be new parents who find themselves too busy caring for their babies to be mindful about how long they are wearing their contacts each day.
+Or, another scenario may be new parents who find themselves too busy caring for their babies to be mindful of how long they are wearing their contacts each day.
 You want to be sure your eyes are safe and stay healthy.
 Keeping your doctor informed about changes in your lifestyle beyond your vision can help make the conversation about your vision correction needs more productive.